juanarean/the-joke-project/README.md

 ## Description

 This project is a monorepo containing a Back-end that serves a list of jokes and a Front-end that displays them.
-The Front-end presents the jokes as a list with pagination, you can sort the jokes by ID, type of joke and the setup propertie which is the first part of the joke, if you want to know how the joke ends, the punchline you need to expand the joke's row, that builds the expectation to know how the joke makes you laugh.
+The Front-end presents the jokes as a list with pagination, you can sort the jokes by ID, type of joke and the setup property which is the first part of the joke, if you want to know how the joke ends, the punchline, you need to expand the joke's row, that builds the expectation.

 [Screencast from 2025-04-23 10-22-44.webm](https://github.com/user-attachments/assets/08232e4e-cebf-4dbc-a157-4543fa34ea74)

 To test the project in local, clone the repository and cd into project's folder.
 Then, to install all dependencies needed run in the terminal:
 ```shell
 npm run install:all
 ```